 The problem

-The idea with password vaults is that you visit a website requiring a sign in, and the password vault software — usually a browser extension — notices, looks up that site in the database of sites you’ve saved in the past, and automatically fills in the information for you.
+The idea with password vaults is that when you visit a website requiring a sign-in, the password vault software — usually a browser extension — notices, looks up that site in your password vault, and automatically fills in the information for you.
 All you have to do is notice the fields were magically filled in and click OK.
-Sometimes you don’t even need to do that; some vaults even click OK for you.
+Sometimes you don’t even need to do that; some vaults click OK for you.

-Sometimes it just can’t figure it out.
-That’s not really the vault’s fault; it’s the fault of the website using convoluted, non-standard implementations.
+Sometimes, it just can’t figure it out.
+That’s not the vault’s fault; it’s the fault of the website using convoluted, non-standard sign-in procedures.

 Some websites even do it on purpose.
 In a misguided effort to be more secure, they attempt to prevent password vaults (or any automation) from being used at all.